 There are two main forms of fatty liver disease:

-What are the effects of fatty liver disease?
+What causes fatty liver disease?

-- Having type 2 diabetes or insulin resistance
+- Having Type 2 diabetes or insulin resistance.

 What are the symptoms of fatty liver disease?